-- A prescription for pain medicine. - A prescription for blood thinners (if ordered by your orthopaedic surgeon). - Written instructions from your orthopaedic surgeon. - An appointment with your orthopaedic surgeon. - Your ice pack used during your hospital stay.
+- A prescription for pain medicine. - A prescription for blood thinners (if ordered by your orthopaedic surgeon). - Written instructions from your orthopaedic surgeon. - A prescription for outpatient physical therapy. - An appointment with your orthopaedic surgeon. - Your ice pack used during your hospital stay.